-- 1. To verify the law of moments and draw a Free Body Diagram and label the reactions on it. - 2.
+- 1. To verify the law of moments and draw Free Body Diagram and label the reactions on it. - 2.
 To Determine the centroid and MI of plane lamina. - 3.
 To apply equilibrium equations in statics. - 4.
 To Apply the basic principles of projections in Projection of Lines - 5.
 To Apply the basic principles of projections in reading and converting 3D view to 2D drawing. - 6.
 To Visualize an object from the given two views.

 Module No Module Detailed Contents of Module Hrs.
-1 Coplanar and Coplanar and Non-Coplanar Force System and 6 Non-Coplanar Resultant: System of Coplanar Forces: Classification of Force System and force systems, Principle of transmissibility, composition and Resultant resolution of forces.
-Resultant: Resultant of coplanar and non-coplanar force systems (Concurrent forces, parallel forces and non-concurrent Non-parallel system of forces).
+1 Coplanar and Coplanar and Non-Coplanar Force System and Resultant: 6 Non-Coplanar System of Coplanar Forces: Classification of force systems, Force System and Principle of transmissibility, composition and resolution of Resultant forces.
+Resultant: Resultant of coplanar and non-coplanar force system (Concurrent forces, parallel forces and non- concurrent Non-parallel system of forces).
 Moment of force about a point, Couples, Varignon's Theorem.
 Force couple system.
 Distributed Forces in plane.
-2 Equilibrium of Equilibrium of System of Coplanar Forces and Beams: 6 System of Conditions of equilibrium for concurrent forces, parallel forces and non-concurrent non- parallel general forces and

-Coplanar Forces and Beams Couples.
-Equilibrium of rigid bodies free body diagrams.
+2 Equilibrium of Equilibrium of System of Coplanar Forces and Beams: 6 System of Conditions of equilibrium for concurrent forces, parallel forces Coplanar Forces and non-concurrent non- parallel general forces and Couples. and Beams Equilibrium of rigid bodies free body diagrams.
 Types of beams, simple and compound beams, type of supports and reaction.
 Determination of reactions at supports for various types of loads on beams.
-(Excluding problems on internal hinges) 3 Kinematics of Particle Kinematics of Particle: Motion of particle with variable acceleration.
+(Excluding problems on internal hinges) 3 Kinematics of Kinematics of Particle: Motion of particle with variable 6 Particle acceleration.
 General curvilinear motion.
+Tangential &

-Tangential & Normal component of acceleration, Application of concepts of projectile motion and related numerical.
-6 4 Projection of Points and Lines Projection of Points and Lines: Lines inclined to both the Reference Planes (Excluding Traces of lines) and simple application-based problems on Projection of lines.
-6 5 Orthographic and Sectional Orthographic Projections Orthographic and Sectional Orthographic Projections: Fundamentals of orthographic projections.
-Different views of a simple machine part as per the first angle projection method recommended by I.S.
+Normal component of acceleration, Application of concepts of projectile motion and related numerical.
+4 Projection of Projection of Points and Lines: Lines inclined to both the 6 Points and Lines Reference Planes (Excluding Traces of lines) and simple application-based problems on Projection of lines.
+5 Orthographic and Orthographic and Sectional Orthographic 6 Sectional Projections: Fundamentals of orthographic projections.
+Orthographic Different views of a simple machine part as per the first angle Projections projection method recommended by I.S.
 Full or Half Sectional views of the Simple Machine parts.
-6 6 Isometric Views Isometric Views: Principles of Isometric projection - Isometric Scale, Isometric Views, Conversion of Orthographic Views to Isometric Views (Excluding Sphere).
-6
+6 Isometric Views Isometric Views: Principles of Isometric projection - 6 Isometric Scale, Isometric Views, Conversion of Orthographic Views to Isometric Views (Excluding Sphere).